sqlxpert/backup-events-aws/README.md

 KMS keys for the new databases.

-Later, he added a function to rewrite AWS Backup lifecycle objects, so that backups could be deleted after they'd been copied.
+Later, he added a function to rewrite AWS Backup lifecycle objects, so that backups could be deleted after they had been copied.
 Paul does not remember what he put in that fuction, and he has moved on from the company, but he does remember wishing for a simpler, self-documenting function.

 So, Paul decided to write a new solution from scratch, on his own behalf.
 The